Luis-Silva44/stellar-radius-inference/README.md

 ### <u>SED Modelling</u>

 The observed photometric data is compared against synthetic stellar spectral energy distributions generated from a 3 dimensional grid of stellar atmosphere models, using Kurucz and Castelli stellar atmosphere atlas.
-The model is interpolated across effective temperature, metallicity and surface gravity, and results on a spectrum wide model for energy distribution.
+The model is interpolated across effective temperature, metallicity and surface gravity, and gives a spectrum wide curve for energy distribution.

 The resulting model is then processed:
 1. Attenuated for interstellar extinction, according to published extinction laws and dust maps
-2. Integratted through the relevant photometric filter transmission functions, found in the *filters* folder of the repository
+2. Integrated through the relevant photometric filter transmission functions, found in the *filters* folder of the repository
 3. Scaled according to distance and stellar radius
 4. Compared to the observed data